Akm592/ai_content_suite/README.md

 -   `backend/`: Contains the Python FastAPI application, including PDF parsing, TTS, and image generation logic.
 -   `frontend/`: Contains the Next.js React application for the user interface.
--   `tests/`: Contains unit and integration tests for various components of the suite.
 -   `docker-compose.yml`: Defines the multi-service Docker environment.

 ## Contributing